AaronDewes/codebreaker/README.md

 It fixes a few bugs/oversights, enables unused/hidden content, and will probably even add some new codes in the future.

+It currently

+- Exposes some game internals globally
+- Adds drive 4 to "my computer"
+- Adds 1 new runhacx cheatcode
+- Adds 1 new terminal command

 ### Components

 - Content script (`src/content_script.ts`): Injects CodeBreaker and FlowerHacker